Omicronrg9/erumentemple/README.md

-# erumentemple
+# The erumen temple

-The erumen temple
+*My third contribution to Andor's Trail.
+Details may be given later.*